Rushil-K/Deep-Learning/README.md

 ### **2\.
 Convolutional Neural Networks (CNN)**

 * **Contributors**: Rushil Kohli, Navneet Mittal
 * **Description**: This project implements CNNs using Google Colab for training and evaluation.
-It focuses on image classification and object detection tasks, making use of deep learning frameworks such as TensorFlow and PyTorch.
+It focuses on image classification and object detection tasks, making use of deep learning frameworks such as TensorFlow.
 * **Folder**: `CNN/`
 * **More Info**: Read CNN README